genesys/bold360-mobile-docs-android/docs/chat-configuration/chat-account/async-account.md

 ---

 ## Account updates
-- Once the chat session was created, an account update will be triggered on your [`AccountInfoProvider`](/docs/chat-configuration/setting-account/account-info-provider) implementation.
+- Once the chat session was created, an account update will be triggered on your [`AccountInfoProvider`]({{'/docs/chat-configuration/setting-account/account-info-provider' | relative_url}}) implementation.
-From the updated account you can fetch the `SenderId`, and be synced with the last created sesion id.
+From the updated account you can fetch the `SenderId`, and be synced with the last created session id.
 `account.info.SenderId`

-- In order to get updates for `LastReceivedMessageId`, implement [`AccountSessionListener`](/docs/chat-configuration/setting-account/account-info-provider#ongoing-session-configurations-changes) instead.
+- In order to get updates for `LastReceivedMessageId`, implement [`AccountSessionListener`]({{'/docs/chat-configuration/setting-account/account-info-provider#ongoing-session-configurations-changes' | relative_url}}) instead.